-Large organisations have accumulated old skills and processes that are no longer relevant.
+Large organizations have accumulated old skills and processes that are no longer relevant.
 A company hires for the types of skills that they need at the moment.
 However, when it’s time for the company to pivot, especially in this fast-paced environment today, employees don’t quite have the skills to move into something entirely new.

 For instance, a large car manufacturer like Volkswagen hires people who are car manufacturers.
 They have the skills in building and designing cars, and they’re great at doing that.
 However, creating more cars or better cars is not disruptive.
 Addressing the problem of mobility, which is the overarching problem of how the consumers get from point A to point B, will help to develop a new and disruptive solution.
 Essentially Volkswagen has staff who are skilled in car manufacturing, and they have processes in place for manufacturing.
 As a result, it’s harder for them to shift to a completely new solution for mobility that doesn’t involve manufacturing cars.

 The notion of this is like an old saying - nobody buys a power drill, everyone is buying a hole in the wall.
 And technically, you’re not even buying the hole in the wall.
 In fact, you’re buying a way to hang your frames on the wall.
 Focus on the problem of hanging things on the wall, instead of just making more drills, and you’ll have a shot at causing a disruption.